perezsan/Shadow-RPC-Operator/1-How-to-configure-RPC-node.md

 If can also return a 'behind by x number of slots" which means it behind the "tip" of the chain by that many slots.
 Nodes can sometimes fall a little behind and that's normal.
 Anything above about 100 behind mean you will risk serving stale data.

 It can take half an hour before this healthcheck reports slots.
 Prior it may just say "connection refused."
-That's normal, give the RPC time to download the data, index the data, and catch up to the top of the chain.
+That's normal, give the RPC time to download the data, index the data, and catch up to the tip of the chain.
 ```
 curl http://localhost:8899 -k -X POST -H "Content-Type: application/json" -d '
   {"jsonrpc":"2.0","id":1, "method":"getHealth"}